paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Arrays

-Children can also be accessed by array nomenclature.
+The array nomenclature can also accesscChildren.
 Unlike tree walking, the current node does not change.
-The value of a named (or numbered) child node is returned.
+It returns the value of a named (or numbered) child.

 ```c#
 var tree = Trees.Instance.Add("A.B.C");